Chalkhill blue: Geographical range

 This species can be found in the Palearctic realm (western Europe, southern Europe, central Europe, Asia Minor, south Urals, and northwest Turan).
 The range of L. coridon occurs throughout Central Europe, and is endemic to Europe.
-There are a few exceptions to where it is located in Central Europe, it is not found in the countries of Ireland, Scotland, Scandinavia, the Netherlands, the Iberian Peninsula (except in the northern provinces of Iberia), the Mediterranean islands (found in Corsica and Sardinia), and most of southern Italy.
+There are a few exceptions to where it is located in Central Europe: it is not found in the countries of Ireland, Scotland, Scandinavia, the Netherlands, the Iberian Peninsula (except in its northern provinces), some Mediterranean islands (found in Corsica and Sardinia), and most of southern Italy.

 Habitat

 This particular species of butterfly has a preference for dry calcareous grasslands, at an elevation of 100–2000 m above sea level.
 This species also has a preference towards grasslands that have short grass with many flowering plants.
 L. coridon is a sedentary organism which means that they do not travel very far within their habitat range.
 These individuals have the tendency to stay within their habitat patch rather than perform long migrations to find new habitats.